Snowflyt/megaprint.hpp/README.md

 }
 ```

-The above examples show how to use custom serializers to display `Point` and `Box` objects in a custom format. `Point`s are formatted as `Point(x, y)`, and `Box`s are formatted as `Box(...)`.
+The above examples show how to use custom inspect methods to display `Point` and `Box` objects in a custom format. `Point`s are formatted as `Point(x, y)`, and `Box`s are formatted as `Box(...)`.

 We’ve seen how to use `text` and `sequence` to build simple nodes.
 There are other nodes we haven’t used yet.
 Here’s a brief introduction to all these nodes:

 - **`circular`**: Represents a circular reference.
-Normally, you don’t need to create this node manually in a serializer.
-All nodes returned by a custom serializer automatically get a `ref` property, which helps detect circular references.
+Normally, you don’t need to create this node manually in your inspect method.
+All nodes returned by a custom inspect method automatically get a `ref` property, which helps detect circular references.
 - **`text`**: Represents a text node.
 The `value` property holds the text to be displayed.
 - **`inline_wrap`**: Represents a “variant” node.
 Some objects format differently depending on whether they are inline or multiline.
 For example, when `trailing_comma` is `auto_`, a trailing comma is added only when the last item is on a separate line.
 This can be represented with `inline_wrap(inline_node, multiline_node)`.
 - **`sequence`**: Represents a sequence of nodes.
 The `values` property is an array of nodes to be displayed in order.
 Unlike `between`, `sequence` does not break lines between nodes.